 3. Hip thrusts

 Admittedly, hip thrusts are very similar to the aforementioned glute bridge, but they are by far my favourite glute exercise.
-Normally performed with weights, instead of lying on the floor, during hip thrusts the back is positioned on a bench, so your starting position is, more or less, sitting upright.
-To perform the move, place a barbell or sandbag across your pelvis, keep your feet flat on the floor, and then use your glute muscles to drive your hips skyward – pausing at the top to really squeeze those butt cheeks.
+Instead of lying on the floor, the back is positioned on a bench, so your starting position is, more or less, sitting upright.
+To perform the move, place a weighted barbell or sandbag across your pelvis, keep your feet flat on the floor, and then use your glute muscles to drive your hips skyward – pausing at the top to really squeeze those butt cheeks.

 Kickbacks are pretty awesome for isolating your glute muscles.
 You’ll often see gym goers performing variations on the gym floor, generally using nothing but body weight.
 While I would never discourage any form of exercise, I would always add weight to kickbacks.
 For me, personally, I would never see any glute development by performing 50 unweighted kickbacks; however, jump on the Smith machine and it’s another story.